Originally published July 29, 2019

-We sat down with Pinar Topal, MFin Class of February 2020, who is conducting an Investment Banking (M&A) internship with Morgan Stanley in London this summer.
+We sat down with Pinar Topal, MFin Class of February 2020, who conducted an Investment Banking (M&A) internship with Morgan Stanley in London.
 We asked her to reflect upon her internship recruiting experience and offer her advice to MFins as they embark on their own recruiting for Investment Banking careers.

 Here’s her advice:

 - Do not underestimate power of networking; it is in fact the key part of the process, especially for IBD.
 Start as soon as possible, and let the CDO office guide you (networking session was quite useful).
 I personally managed the process through coordinating with the CDO very closely, and it helped me a lot.
-With NY Finance Day in early August, that is also a great time to start reaching out to people and meeting them while you are in NY.
-It is always more effective to meet in person but also, don’t push hard if a phone call works better for them.
+Summer Term is a great time to start reaching out to people and connecting.
+Connect in-person, by phone or zoom – whatever works best for them.
 Don’t forget that they are very busy people.